peter-mouland/react-lego-2017/README.md

 ## To get started

- * clone the repo and switch to the `Scibsted` branch
+ * clone the repo and switch to the `Scibsted` branchc
  * `npm run build`
  * `npm run test:e2e`
  * `npm start`